The Trouble with Finklesteins

 In A Wine Phase

-My short story “In A Wine Phase” appears in Wilde Oats Issue 5.
+My short story “In A Wine Phase” originally appeared in Wilde Oats Issue 5, and was selected for the five-year anniversary “best of” anthology Wilde Oats Issue 14.
 In A Wine Phase is a contemporary tale of a gay couple in trouble, temptation and what constitutes family.

 The Vain Prince

 Out in Ganymede Stories One and Ganymede #6!!
 Inspired by “The Frog Prince,” THE VAIN PRINCE is the story of Adalbert, the legendarily beautiful and legendarily obnoxious son of King Heinrich of the fairytale kingdom of Evermore.
 When Heinrich decrees a contest for any eligible bachelor to try to win his son’s heart, Adalbert dismisses one after the other.
 Most harshly, he turns away a Troll, provoking a curse that brings famine and war to the kingdom.
 Locked up in a dungeon for life, Adalbert discovers he has a mysterious cellmate who enchants him with a story of love and tragedy.
 In the stranger’s dying days, Adalbert learns self-sacrifice and ultimately love.

 Chroma Journal calls THE VAIN PRINCE: “an adorably amusing fairy tale.
 Peters’ fairytale anti-hero, Adalabert, is rather like a queer Turandot, and his prose swaggers along like a drunken queen in a nightclub, the very antithesis of what a fairytale should be.”

 I’m a guest columnist for the Latino/a literary site La Bloga and have links to my articles here:

 Rediscovering John Rechy’s City of Night (March 21, 2010)